Job Opportunities with ACA

 - Assist ACA in maintaining strong relationships with funders, partners, advisors and others

-- Assist Program Manager in monitoring & evaluating project advances, timetable, budget & deliverables
+- Assist Director of Programs in monitoring & evaluating project advances, timetable, budget & deliverables

 Other duties (15%)